 -1 for each incorrect answer

-No marks for questions which are unattempted
+No marks for questions that are unattempted

 |